-- 1) Disseminate scientific publications on the basis of open access.(see "Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020") - 2) Include a Data Management Plan outlining how research data will be handled during a research project, and after it is completed, as part of the full proposal. (see "Guidelines on Data Management in Horizon 2020" providing guidance for the collection, processing and generation of research data).
+- 1) Disseminate scientific publications and research data on the basis of open access.
+Collection, processing and generation of research data is to follow documented data management procedures (see "Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020" and "Guidelines on Data Management in Horizon 2020").
 In order to ensure adherence to the legislation concerning protection of personal data, controlled access digital repositories and data governance will need to be considered. - 2) Use well-established data format and content standards in order to ensure interoperability to quality standards.
 Preferably existing standards should be adopted.
-Should no such standards exist, consideration should be given to adapt or develop novel standards in collaboration with a data standards organization (e.g. CDISC). - 3) Disseminate a description of resources according to well-established metadata standards such as the Dublin Core (ISO15836) in order to make the resources included and generated by the IMI Actions discoverable for metrics and re-use.
+Should no such standards exist, consideration should be given to adapt or develop novel standards in collaboration with a data standards organization (e.g. CDISC). - 3) In order to make the resources included and generated by the IMI Actions discoverable for metrics and reuse, consortia will be required to disseminate a description of resources26 according to well-established metadata standards such as the Dublin Core (ISO15836).